LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The next feature I need to build is the Category feature, because expenses won’t work without categories.
-However, my codebase is currently difficult to work with because I don’t know how to separate my files and call them from each other correctly in Rust.
+The next feature I need to build is the Category feature, because expenses won't work without categories.
+However, my codebase is currently difficult to work with because I don't know how to separate my files and call them from each other correctly in Rust.
 So my next step is to refactor my codebase.
-I won’t be changing any logic, or code, with the exception of the import statements.
+I won't be changing any logic, or code, with the exception of the import statements.
 I will simply break apart my large and cumbersome ``database_manager.rs`` file into ``model``, ``controller``, ``schema``, and ``database_manager`` files.
 This way, working with my code will